-- 1. Inmate access to tiers two and three is restricted s.15 - 2.
+- 1. Inmate access to tiers two and three is restricted to those who have assigned cells on the specific level or for access to telephones and showers only. - 2.
 Inmates are not to loiter on tiers two and three.

 1.06.8 Nightshift Supervision